jigglycrumb/epaper-display/README.md

         exit 0

 9. Optional:

-    If you have Flic buttons, you can use them to refresh the display/change the script using this script in FlicHub SDK:
+    If you have [Flic](https://flic.io) buttons you can use them to refresh the display and change the script.

+    To do this, use this script in FlicHub SDK.
+A single click will refresh, double click or hold will change the script.

     ```
     // main.js